 For some, sharpening the pencils and heading back to school is the go-to solution, but it shouldn’t necessarily be your default.
 “Sometimes [your best move] can be circumventing school altogether,” says Jenny Blake, author of Pivot: The Only Move That Matters Is Your Next One.

-Outcome-oriented investing is all the rage in the finances world these days, and you’ll be best off if you can do the same thing with your career.
-Instead of first looking at what you’re lacking, or getting stuck on feeling behind, focus on what success looks like a year from now.
+Outcome-oriented investing is all the rage in the financial world these days, and you’ll be in great shape if you can do the same thing with your career.
+Instead of looking at what you’re lacking, or getting stuck on feeling behind, focus on what you want your success to look like a year from now.

 Hone Your Mission

-Take those personal strengths and set them to paper.
-Then, make a concrete list of what you actually need to learn.
-You want to focus on the right skills—ones that are worth your time and may help break down any career walls you might be facing.
-Then conduct a sanity check to be sure the skills on your list are ones that are valued by people who would want to hire you.
+Take your personal strengths and set them to paper.
+Then, make a concrete list of what you need to learn.
+Focus on the right skills—ones that are worth your time and may help break down any career walls you might be facing.
+Then conduct a sanity check to be sure the skills on your list are valued by people who would want to hire you.

-You can do this by asking a “native” —someone already doing what you’d like to do— to coffee and asking about the top strengths required to be successful in their role.
-“Then, find your own gap,” says Pamela Mitchell, founder and CEO of The Reinvention Institute.
-And, before you jump on filling in the blanks, take a good look at your background and make sure you haven’t already done something similar in the past.
+You can do this by asking a “native” to coffee—someone already doing what you’d like to do—and asking about the top strengths required to be successful in their role.
+“Then, find your own gap,” says Pamela Mitchell, founder, and CEO of The Reinvention Institute.
+And, before you get started on filling in the blanks, take a good look at your background and make sure you haven’t already done something similar in the past.
 Mitchell says that as a career coach, she regularly sees people forget about certain qualifications and accomplishments they've completed in their prior work and other histories.

-Explore Skill-Building Platforms Like…
+Explore Skill-Building Platforms

 Seal the Deal With Some Experience

 There’s a reason “learn by doing” is such a popular piece of advice—it builds your skills and your resume at the same time.
 “Get miles on you!” says career and executive coach Maggie Mistal.
-Once you've gained the skills and put them into practice, you can list them in both the "skills" and "experience" sections of your resume.
-In the beginning, you may need to offer your assistance cheap or pro bono, so reach out to local startups and offer them this deal.
+Once you've gained new skills and put them into practice, you can list them in both the "skills" and "experience" sections of your resume.
+In the beginning, you may need to offer your assistance at a reduced rate or pro bono, so reach out to local startups and offer them this deal.

-Sites like TaprootFoundation.org, VolunteerMatch.org and Idealist.org are also great places to start, if you’d like to gain skills working with a nonprofit.

-(It'll likely be easier to get your foot in the door and put the skills you've learned to use.)
+Sites like TaprootFoundation.org, VolunteerMatch.org, and Idealist.org are also great places to start if you’d like to gain skills while working with a nonprofit.
+It'll likely be easier to get your foot in the door and put the skills you've learned to use.
 Another option is Catchafire.org, a website that matches talented people to causes they're passionate about.
-You input a topic you care about, as well as what you're good at, and the site helps you find a project to contribute to that incorporates both.
+Input a topic you care about, as well as what you're good at, and the site helps you find a project to contribute to that incorporates both.
 By choosing this route, you can contribute to a good cause—and beef up your resume while you’re at it.